Zoinks! (A Halloween Tale)

 'Police, please,' said Nicole.
 'I'd like to report a break-in.'

 Later, when she'd finally been driven home in a police car, she wondered exactly how Harry and his friends had done it.
-The police hadn't really believed their story, even when it turned out that Casey really did know Kung Fu.
+She knew that the police hadn't really believed their story, even when it turned out that – to everyone's amazement – that Casey really did know Kung Fu.

 Once back inside the van, Ginny cleaned up Harry's jeans and jumper while Hermione repaired the ladder in her tights.